Skip to main content

 As of May 2026, the typical lead time for a practical test slot at Poole is 14–18 weeks when booking through the standard gov.uk system.
 That's down from the 2024 peak of around 26 weeks, but still long enough that the test date — not lesson readiness — is the constraint for most learners.

 Practical implications: book your test the day after you book your first lesson.
 Don't wait until "you feel ready" — that day never reliably arrives, and by then the next available slot is another four months away.
 Most CP Driving learners reverse-engineer the calendar from the test date Clinton helps them pick.
 Cancellations open up regularly, so it's worth checking the booking site a few times a week as the date approaches.
-We update this figure quarterly.
+We update this figure quarterly, and keep the full booking strategy in our driving test waiting times guide.

 Why we wrote this.